-Lakeland College Study Abroad Program
+Lakeland University Study Abroad Program

 Education is the key to a successful future in today's world.
 Studying abroad provides you with an opportunity to expand your knowledge, cultural awareness and learning experiences; therefore investing in the successful future every college student strives to obtain post-graduation.